Skip to content

 Add a login

 Click the + at the top of the sidebar (or Add login when the list is empty).
 Fill in a name and, ideally, the website - that's what's used to match pages later.
-Add a username and password, generate a strong password with the Generate button if you like, and optionally paste a two-factor secret.
+Add a description (it replaces the username under the name in the list when set), a custom icon (any image, resized to 32x32), a username and password, generate a strong password with the Generate button if you like, and any extra fields (text notes, recovery codes, two-factor secrets, API keys).
 Save.

 Folders